jeroenterheerdt/ring-hassio/README.md

 A Home Assistant add-on to enable live streams of Ring Cameras.
 This add-on wraps around [Dgreif's excellent work](https://github.com/dgreif/ring) and exposes a livestream.

+> **DOT NOT run this add-on with 24-hour streaming - use this addon by starting it on-demand**

 ## Installation
 1. Add this GitHub repository to your add-on store.
 2. Configure your Ring Refresh Token and port (see configuration below).